 What will complicate a DraftKings/FanDuel Nevada incursion

 The fact that DraftKings and FanDuel are not traditional brick-and-mortar outlets complicates the process.
-But their collective national migration and growing share of national handle has been marked by alliances to acquire market access or “skins.”
-FanDuel enjoys a mutually lucrative deal with the Meadowlands in New Jersey and DraftKings recently announced an affiliation with Casino Queen Sportsbook in Illinois to avoid waiting a stifling 18 months for entry as a mobile-only option.
+But their collective national migration and growing share of national handle has been marked by alliances to acquire market access, or “skins.”
+FanDuel enjoys a mutually lucrative deal with the Meadowlands in New Jersey, and DraftKings recently announced an affiliation with Casino Queen Sportsbook in Illinois to avoid waiting a stifling 18 months for entry as a mobile-only option.
 Its rival secured Illinois as its sixth state for mobile and online wagering by aligning with Boyd Gaming to launch FanDuel Pair-A-Dice Sportsbook.

 But if DraftKings and FanDuel were to attempt entry under current regulations, one of their most powerful assets for customer acquisition could be negated, Bussmann said.

-“Their market entry will be very interesting considering the way our current dynamics are with in-person registration and you have to go fill your account, which sort of is a barrier to their mobile model that works,” Bussmann continued.
+“Their market entry will be very interesting considering the way our current dynamics are with in-person registration and you have to go fill your account, which sort of is a barrier to their mobile model that works,” Bussmann said.

-DraftKings co-founder and president Matt Kalish made the point while conducting a tour of the company’s new space – which could eventually house as many as 300 – in a Las Vegas WeWork.
+DraftKings co-founder and president Matt Kalish made the point while conducting a tour of the company’s new space — which could eventually house as many as 300 people — in a Las Vegas WeWork.

-Grove doesn’t believe that Nevada’s mobile regulations, which have come under heavy scrutiny during the period when casinos and sportsbooks were closed because of COVID-19 precaution, will be a deciding factor.
+Grove doesn’t believe that Nevada’s mobile regulations, which have come under heavy scrutiny during the period when casinos and sportsbooks were closed because of COVID-19 precautions, will be a deciding factor.
 With a state population of only roughly 3 million, even factoring in tourists’ impact, Nevada figures to be an increasingly “minor market,” he said, as more states legalize.
-Half of the top ten states by population have legal sports betting in some form now.
+Half of the top 10 states by population have legal sports betting in some form now.

-Caesars Affiliation Could Provide DraftKings its Home base
+Caesars affiliation could Provide DraftKings its home base

 Gaming companies began parceling out the map of the United States like a Monopoly board in a wave of consolidation in 2019, and DraftKings was an early mover, entering into an equity-stake partnership with Caesars Entertainment in 2019 that provided market access to 14 states, including New Jersey, Mississippi, Nevada and Pennsylvania.
 The company has since merged with Eldorado Resorts to form a company with 55 casino properties, including in 16 states.